-Keeping your lawn green year-long can be time-consuming..
-Artificial turf is a great alternative to maintaining grass.
-It’s a low maintenance solution that can even lower residential water usage by as much as 50 percent.
+Keeping your lawn green year-long can be time-consuming.
+Artificial turf installation is an excellent alternative to maintaining grass.
+It’s a low-maintenance solution that can even lower residential water usage by as much as 50 percent.

-The most common reasons our customers ask us to install artificial grass include:
+The most common reasons our customers ask us to install artificial grass include the following:

 - Improved appearance all year when compared to dead or dying grass that might get patchy or be vulnerable to disease.

 - Low-maintenance requirements free up time to spend on other things.